 Residents vs. Non-residents

-Washington state residents pay the 7 percent income tax on essentially all of their long-term gains in excess of $250,000.
+Washington state residents pay the 7 percent income tax on essentially all of their non-exempt long-term gains in excess of their deductions.
 Both capital gains connected to Washington state and those, in a sense, connected to some other state.

 Example 4: One of the founders of a Washington company resides in Washington.
-If she realizes a $1,250,000 gain on the sale of founders’ stock in the Washington-based company, she pays the 7 percent tax on that $1,000,000 of the gain.
+If she realizes a $1,250,000 gain on the sale of founders’ stock in the Washington-based company in 2022, she pays the 7 percent tax on $1,000,000 of the gain.
 If she sells a capital asset located in another state for a $1,000,000 gain, she probably also pays the 7 percent tax on that gain.

 One quirk in the way the new capital gains tax works?
 Capital losses don’t necessarily carry forward.

 Example 6: A taxpayer residing outside of Washington state coincidentally suffers a $1 million Washington state long-term capital loss in year 1 and then enjoys a $1 million Washington state long-term capital gain in year 2.
-Though she “breaks even” over the two years, she may pay substantial Washington state capital gain taxes in year 2.
+Assume that she also enjoys $1,000,000 of short-term capital gains in year 2, and suffers $1,000,000 of short-term capital losses in year 2.
+Though she “breaks even” each year and over the two years, she may pay substantial Washington state capital gain taxes in year 2.
+The reason?
+The Washington capital gain tax formula looks only at that $1 million long-term capital year in year 2.

-Note that had the taxpayer from Example 6 been able to bunch her gains and losses in the same year, she might have avoided paying taxes entirely.
+Note that had the taxpayer from Example 6 been able to bunch her long-term gains and long-term losses in the same year, she might have avoided paying taxes entirely.

 Planning Ideas for Washington’s New Capital Gains Tax

-However, investors and entrepreneurs probably want to consider a handful of tax planning gambits–and soon–in case the courts accept the new law.
-And a variety of tax minimization techniques exist, including:
+Investors and entrepreneurs probably want to consider a handful of tax planning gambits for the new law, including:

 - Relocating to another state that either doesn’t tax income or taxes the income at a lower rate.